 Stateful behavior is especially troublesome to specify in a manner that ensures compatibility.
 This includes conversational state and persistent state.
 Conversational state is where linked information is implicitly kept across multiple requests involved in the same session.
 A cursor for iterating through a collection of query results is an example of conversational state.
 Persistent state is durable across transactions, having memory that spans the life of a transaction, a session, a process, and even the life of a compute instance.
 When methods can only act against objects in certain states, but not others, this constraint must be honored for compatibility across collaborating components.

-Objects and attributes are allowed to take on certain values at various points in their life cycles, and transactional behavior and workflow (the steps performed by business processes) are conditional upon the state of these objects.
+Objects and attributes are allowed to take on certain values at various points in their life cycles.
+Transactional behavior and workflow (the steps performed by business processes) are conditional upon the state of these objects.
 For example, when equipment is installed, it may be in various states of readiness for production use, but when not installed the equipment’s operational characteristics and configuration are irrelevant.
 Every component with access to that object must understand these semantics and enforce them consistently, otherwise there is no compatibility.
 Unfortunately, even these very simple conditional constraints and the ones in the previous paragraph are beyond the capability of today’s prevailing interface specification languages and entity modeling frameworks.

 Immutability is often conditional on the life cycle state of an entity.
 For example, an order can be edited during information capture, but its captured intent cannot be edited after the order is firm and in the process of being fulfilled.
 Again, this constraint cannot be specified in a manner that ensures compatibility across collaborating components.